jaco9419/C-Plus-Plus/README.md

 This is an educative repository to practice C++.
 It may include concepts and small projects.
 Concepts are ordered from last to first.
 Most of this information is taken directly from Codecadem's C++ learning course.

+## 16) Destructors
+So far, you’ve learned how to create and use objects.
+But there’s another part of the object lifecycle we need to cover: how to destroy them!
+Muahahaha.

+It’s actually far less nefarious than it sounds; object destruction is really about tidying up and preventing memory leaks.
+A destructor is a special method that handles object destruction.
+Like a constructor, it has the same name as the class and no return type, but is preceded by a ~ operator and takes no parameters:

+<pre><code>City::~City() {

+  // any final cleanup

+}</code></pre>

+Inside you add any housekeeping that needs to happen before the object is destroyed.
+You generally won’t need to call a destructor; the destructor will be called automatically in any of the following scenarios:

+The object moves out of scope.<br>
+The object is explicitly deleted.<br>
+When the program ends.

 ## 15) Constructors
 Is there a way to give an object some data right when it gets created?
 We’re so glad you asked!